How to Be Culturally Centered in Disaster Response Aid

 As a resource center, the AANHPI ‘Ohana Center of Excellence provides access to resources and information on this website.
 Inclusion in an AANHPI CoE resource database does not imply endorsement of, or agreement with, the contents by AANHPI CoE.
 In addition, we recognize that this resource collection may not be exhaustive, and users are advised not to rely solely on it.
 The AANHPI ‘Ohana Center of Excellence does not claim to be the authority on any resources we provide, and we highly recommend consulting with elders, community leaders, or helping professionals who are knowledgeable about AANHPI cultures and experiences to ensure alignment with specific ethnic or cultural needs when seeking resources.

-DOWNLOAD THE RESOURCE GUIDE HERE
+DOWNLOAD A PDF OF THE RESOURCE GUIDE HERE

 Scroll To Top